OCA/server-tools/base_bypass_record_rules/README.rst

 Bypass Record Rules
 ===================

-This module bypasses permissions on fields visibility by field context.
+This module allows to bypass record rule permissions on relational fields visibility.

 For example in a multi-company environment it allows to see the records of company B for a user of company A, even if the user has no visibility on these records (i.e. B is not an allowed company).